w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/nodle-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Nodle parachain:
+Here you will find a variety of dashboards that help visualize data from the Nodle parachain:

 - [Nodle Dashboard](https://dune.com/substrate/nodle): A comprehensive view of IoT connectivity and transactions within the Nodle ecosystem.